KelvinMah/WeatherApp/README.md

 ## Features
 - Users can search for weather conditions of any city in the world.
 - The app displays the current weather conditions, including temperature and weather description.
-- The app utilizes the OpenWeather API to fetch weather data.
+- The app utilizes the OpenWeatherMap API to fetch weather data.

 ## Installation and Usage
 To use this app, you can follow these steps: